getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

 ## Step 8 - Cleanup

-The example plugin that was created with the **DevTools** plugin, used an event called `onPageConentRaw()`.
+The example plugin that was created with the **DevTools** plugin, used an event called `onPageContentRaw()`.
 This event is not used in our new plugin, so we can safely remove the entire function.

 ## Step 9 - Final plugin class